Access Translation Memories

 Find and Replace

-Find and Replace is a powerful feature allowing you to change large numbers of Translation Memory strings at once.
-This function applies to actives strings only, inactive strings will not be changed.
+Find and Replace allows you to change large numbers of Translation Memory entries at once, using character search.
+This function applies to active strings only, inactive strings will not be changed.

 To use Find and Replace:

-- Search for the word you’d like to replace by first searching for a Target Keyword.
+- Search for the word you’d like to replace by using the Translation filter.
+Please select the search option "character".

 - Select the strings you’d like to replace.